-There are lots of reasons a student might want to attend a liberal arts college.
-Besides the fact that liberal arts schools tend to place a higher focus on undergraduate students and programs, they also offer more financial aid, teach smaller class sizes, and encourage critical thinking and discussion at a comparatively higher level.
+There are many reasons a student might want to attend a liberal arts college.
+Besides the fact that liberal arts schools tend to focus more on undergraduate students and programs, they also offer more financial aid, teach smaller class sizes, and encourage critical thinking and discussion at a comparatively higher level.
 Students who graduate from liberal arts colleges tend to enter the workforce as well-rounded people.

 - tuition cost

 - class sizes and access to professors

 - core curriculum